 - Then swipe up from the bottom of the screen and then pause slightly in the middle.

 - To close the app, swipe up on the app’s preview.

 This method is only applicable if the phone app was previously and still suspended among other background apps.

 ALSO READ: Facebook won’t open on Apple iPhone .
 Here’s the fix.

 Another simple solution to minor app errors and system glitches is a soft reset or iPhone reboot.
 It effectively clears out junk files including corrupted data that are stored as cache.
 Any associated symptoms are likewise remedied, allowing your device to operate normally again.
 The steps in performing a soft reset vary depending on which iPhone variant in use.

-If you’re using an iPhone X, XS, XS Max, or XR, here’s how a soft reset or standard reboot is done:
+Here’s how a soft reset or standard reboot is done: